Angelosne/youtube-dl-script/README.md

 It is a personal project to understand bash scripting better.

+Requirements:

+youtube-dl
+ffmpeg

 How to run:

 Download youtube-dl-script.sh

 cd in the folder you downloaded it

 make it executable

 >chmod +x youtube-dl-script.sh

 run with

 >./youtube-dl-script.sh